Skip to main content

 Andy Dinh

-Andy Dinh (he/him) is a second-year majoring in Human Biology at Warren College in hopes to pursue a career in Physical Therapy.
+Andy Dinh (he/him) is a third-year majoring in Human Biology at Warren College in hopes to pursue a career in Physical Therapy.
 Andy grew up in City Heights where he developed his love for basketball, which created a domino effect that led him to discover his love for Physical Therapy.
 Since the age of 14, he has been passionate about seeing people better themselves and strive for a healthier body.
 Andy became fascinated with human movement and how fast the body can adapt and heal to various situations.
 He was first intrigued with this when a Physical Therapist once helped him recover from a broken hand.
 The joy and fulfillment he had when he was able to return to physical activities was a feeling he wanted others to experience as well.
 He chose Human Biology because he believes that this is the most efficient route to becoming a doctor in physical therapy and, to him, the ability to better the lives of others and see the smiles on people's faces brings him the utmost satisfaction.
 In ten years, he visions himself surrounded by athletes at the pro or college level, and even mixing in business in his ventures.

 • Natalie Gaytan-Garcia